tomjoht/tomjoht.github.io/_posts/2019/11/2019-11-12-follow-up-to-writing-test-post.md

 categories:
 - technical-writing
 bitlink: https://idratherbewriting.site/followup-to-tech-writing-screening-tests
-summary: "It's been a while since I've written a post that has received so many negative comments as <a href='/blog/technical-writing-tests-for-screening-candidates/'>4 Technical Writing Tests to Screen Candidates</a>.
+description: "It's been a while since I've written a post that has received so many negative comments as <a href='/blog/technical-writing-tests-for-screening-candidates/'>4 Technical Writing Tests to Screen Candidates</a>.
 Although many people did like the tests and found them interesting or fun, quite a few people had more negative reactions.
 As a result, I'm scrapping the idea of multiple choice tests as a way to filter candidates."
 ---

 ## Sample comments